davidmalawey/openLab/tour.md

 ## Components
 Key components are used throughout all stations, panels, and storage.
 CAD Models are posted on grabCAD, with descriptions and some instructions for implementation.
 On grabCAD, see [models all in one place](https://grabcad.com/library?page=1&time=all_time&sort=recent&query=openlab) by visiting the library and searching keyword: openlab.

+## Actuators
+Here's a video tour of the lab based on actuators.
+An actuator is any device that performs physical manipulation or actuation.
+For robotics designs, every machine is ultimately just one or more actuators controlled by logic.
+This topic is comprehensive in that if you learn all of the actuators, how to implement and control them, you have learned how to design anything you can imagine.

+<iframe width="700" src="https://www.youtube.com/embed/23hqRMnvwW4?si=MSMpWSMvXb0LsW6m" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ### Overview
 Components such as the hex-rack and battery adapters get many questions on my social media, so I'm providing the base-level parts which comprise the lab solutions.
 The images below are just some previews of invented parts, functioning in the lab.
 - ![hex rack image](img/img_hexRack.jpg)